This site is intended for health professionals only

 Longer lasting recombinant factors

-To prolong exogenous factor half-life, different strategies are emploted, including sustained delivery mechanisms, chemical modification to decrease clearance (for example, conjugation with a hydrophilic polymer such as polyethylene glycol (PEG) or PEGylated liposomes to encapsulate the drug), formation of inactivation-resistant fusion proteins, and manufactured genetic mutations that decrease exogenous factor metabolism by preventing spontaneous dissociation.11
+To prolong exogenous factor half-life, different strategies are employed, including sustained delivery mechanisms, chemical modification to decrease clearance (for example, conjugation with a hydrophilic polymer such as polyethylene glycol (PEG) or PEGylated liposomes to encapsulate the drug), formation of inactivation-resistant fusion proteins, and manufactured genetic mutations that decrease exogenous factor metabolism by preventing spontaneous dissociation.11

-Increasing the half-life allows alonger dosing interval, thereby enhancing the ease of administration for some patients, reducing the cost of factor concentrates and reducing immunogenicity of the products.
+Increasing the half-life allows a longer dosing interval, thereby enhancing the ease of administration for some patients, reducing the cost of factor concentrates and reducing immunogenicity of the products.

 Factor VIII products